 1. “Customer Reviews” changed to “Ratings”

 Have you checked your book detail page on Amazon lately?
 If not, you probably don’t know that “Customer Reviews” have been changed to “Ratings.”
-This change began in September, 2019 and reflects a big shift in the way Amazon solicits and displays reader feedback.
+This change began late in 2019 and reflects a big shift in the way Amazon solicits and displays reader feedback.

 In the past, readers left “customer reviews,” which meant posting written comments to share their opinions.
 Today, readers have the option to defer writing a review and just click on a 1 – 5-star rating.
 (This change is still in the experimentation phase and has not been rolled out to the entire U.S. market.)